Mat2801/project2-tic-tac-toe/README.md

 ![Tic Tac Toe](documents/images//tictactoe-logo.png)

-I have decided for my second project to develop a small game we all know called Tic Tac Toe, the reason for the is because it shows off what I have learnt so far with javascript and its a one of the more complex games to develop.
-The reason i choose this game is because i always used to enjoy playing tic tac toe, many people know this game already and its always a good laugh.
+I have decided for my second project to develop a small game we all know called Tic Tac Toe, the reason for the is because it shows off what I have learnt so far with javascript and it's one of the more complex games to develop.
+The reason I chose this game is because I always used to enjoy playing tic tac toe, many people know this game already and it's always enjoyable to play.
 The primary focus of this project, is to allow full functional interaction with it's users to allow for a quick and easy user experience.
 My main goal was to create a interactive easy to use game.
-I choose to use a simple layout using an attractive landing page image to catch users attention.
+I chose to use a simple layout using an attractive landing page image to catch users attention.

 Here you can find a demo of the deployed website [here](https://mat2801.github.io/project2-tic-tac-toe/)